Battle of Lima Site 85: Aftermath

 In March 2003, JPAC investigators threw dummies over the edge at those points indicated by the PAVN soldiers while a photographer in a helicopter videotaped their fall.
 That pointed the investigators to a ledge, 540 ft below.
 Several mountaineer-qualified JPAC specialists scaled down the cliffs to the ledge where they recovered leather boots in four different sizes, five survival vests, and other fragments of material that indicated the presence of at least four Americans.
 The remains of three of the missing 11 servicemen were recovered and identified.

-On 14 February 2007 the remains of Colonel Donald Westbrook, of the 602d Special Operations Squadron who had been shot down by small arms fire in his Douglas A-1E Skyraider aircraft (s/n 52-133888) on 13 March 1968, while searching for possible survivors of the battle, were positively identified from remains which had been returned on 3 September 1998.
+On 14 February 2007 the remains of Colonel Donald Westbrook, of the 602d Special Operations Squadron, who had been shot down by small arms fire in his Douglas A-1E Skyraider aircraft (s/n 52-133888) on 13 March 1968, while searching for possible survivors of the battle, were positively identified from remains which had been returned on 3 September 1998.

 On 7 December 2005 the Defense Prisoner of War/Missing Personnel Office (DPMAO) announced that the remains of Technical Sergeant Patrick L. Shannon had been identified and were being returned to his family.

 In September 2012 the remains of Colonel Clarence Blanton were identified.

-On 21 June 2024 the remains of Sgt David S Price were identified.
+On 21 June 2024 the remains of Sgt.
+David S. Price were identified.

 On 23 June 2025 Staff Sergeant Henry G. Gish and Technical Sergeant Willis R. Hall were accounted for.

+On 23 June 2025 Tech.
+Sgt.
+Donald Kennebunk Springsteadah was accounted for.

+On 8 August 2025 Master/Sergeant James H. Calfee was accounted for.

+On 22 June 2026 S/Sgt.
+Don Franklin Worley was accounted for.

+As of 26 June 2026 three of the airmen killed are still MIA/BNR: